New experiences with Moomin coming April 27th

 Her visual universe is something Hyper Games has managed to stay remarkably true to, even in a modern medium like a game.
 And that doesn’t happen by accident.

-The official rights to the Moomin characters are held by Moomin Characters Oy Ltd, a company that I bet takes the legacy of Tove Jansson’s work seriously and doesn’t hand out licenses lightly.
+The official rights to the Moomin characters are held by Moomin Characters Oy Ltd, a company known for carefully managing the Moomin legacy.

 The fact that they’ve trusted Hyper Games not once, but twice, says a lot about how this Oslo studio has handled that responsibility.